kfirdm/architecture/topology/topology.md

 The following services will be used for initial development and testing.

-**NOTE** component images are just an example.
-They don't have to be written in Python or Go.
+**NOTE** component images and techonlogies are just an example:
+Implementations are language-agnostic.
+As long as a service complies with the shared communication interface, it doesn't matter which language or tools its built on, be it Python, Go, JS, etc.

 <p align="center"><img src="node.png?raw=true" alt="Topology"/></p>